baidu/tera/README.md

 	[API](doc/en/sdk_guide.md)

 ## Contributing to Tera
 Contributions are welcomed and greatly appreciated.

+Read [Roadmap](doc/en/roadmap.md) to get a general knowledge about our development plans.

 See [Contributions](doc/en/contributor.md) for more details.

 ## Follow us
 To join us, please send resume to {dist-lab, tera_dev, opensearch} at baidu.com.